 Peter Stebbings manages to bring together a great cast.
 The show is dominated by Woody Harrelson but excellent also is rising and talented star Kat Dennings as the hooker with the grudging heart of gold who becomes Harrelsons companion.
 The relationship between the two of them is one of the strongest parts of the film.
 Elias Koteass role as a corrupt cop needed more development we are not sure why he seems to be leading criminal operations on the street.
 Nor does Sandra Oh get up to much, although there is a fine performance from Clark Johnson as the oddly sympathetic and understanding cop confidante.

 Director/writer Peter Stebbings was previously best known as an actor and was a regular on the Canadian tv series Traders (1996-2000) and in the genre series Jeremiah (2002-4), as well as playing a leading role in K-19: The Widowmaker (2002).
 Stebbings had previously written the relationship drama Jack and Jill vs the World (2008) and Defendor was his debut as a director.
-He subsequently went onto direct the First Nations drama Empire of Dirt (2013).
+He subsequently went onto direct the First Nations drama Empire of Dirt (2013) and assorted tv work.